catMansCodes/springboot-security-app/README.md

-# Spring Security Examples

-## 1. Form & Session-based Authentication - feature/form-session-auth
+# Spring Security Examples - Form & Session-based Authentication - feature/form-session-auth

-## 2. Basic Auth - feature/basic-auth
-## 3.
+- Just add the security JAR and configure the application properties for username & password.
+- create controler and test in a web browser.
+It will ask for username & password in form, also .logout enable by default.